GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation-fundamentals/index.md

 The _contribution budget_ is represented by the parameter `L<sub>1</sub>`, and for the current Privacy Sandbox Origin Trial, the contribution budget has been set to 2<sup>16</sup> = 65,536.
 The value of the contribution budget is arbitrary where noise is scaled to it, and you can use this budget to maximize signal-to-noise ratio on the summary values (discussed more below in the [Noise and scaling](#noise-and-scaling) section below).

 To learn more about contribution budgets, see the [explainer](https://github.com/patcg-individual-drafts/private-aggregation-api#contribution-bounding-and-budgeting).
-Also, refer to the [Contribution Budget section of the Attribution Reporting strategy guide](https://docs.google.com/document/d/1bU0a_njpDcRd9vDR0AJjwJjrf3Or8vAzyfuK8JZDEfo/edit#) for more guidance.
+Also, refer to [Contribution Budget](/docs/privacy-sandbox/attribution-reporting/contribution-budget/) for more guidance.

 ## Aggregatable reports